 Payout Disputes and Sudden Shutdowns

 Unlike regulated brokers, unregulated prop firms don’t have to follow strict rules when it comes to payouts or maintaining financial reserves.
-This means they can change payout policies on a whim or delay payments without any accountability.
-If the firm runs into financial trouble, it could shut down overnight, leaving traders with little to no recourse for recovering their funds.
-On the other hand, regulated brokers are held to high standards, including regular financial audits and capital requirements designed to protect their clients.
+This means they can change payout policies, eligibility conditions, or withdrawal timing with limited accountability.
+If the firm runs into financial trouble—or simply changes its internal policies—it could shut down or suspend payouts abruptly, leaving traders with little recourse.

 Lack of Protection for Funds and Personal Data